Christian Ponder: College career

 In 2006, Ponder sat out his true freshman season at Florida State on redshirt status.
 In 2007, he served as the back-up behind starting quarterback Drew Weatherford.
 Ponder saw action against Virginia Tech when Weatherford was taken out of the game due to an injury in the second quarter.
 Although Florida State lost, 40–21, Ponder completed eight out of 18 passing attempts for 105 yards and one touchdown.

 Before the 2008 season, Ponder was named the starting quarterback ahead of senior Weatherford.
 The Miami Herald said that the decision showed the coaching staff put "a premium on mobility over maturity."
 Ponder started in all 13 games, and completed 177 passes on 318 attempts for 2,006 yards, 14 touchdowns, and 13 interceptions.
 He also made 119 rushing attempts for 423 yards and four touchdowns.
 The Seminoles finished the season with a 9–4 record, including a victory over Wisconsin in the Champs Sports Bowl.
 At season's end, Ponder was named the team's most valuable offensive player.

 In 2009, Ponder was well on his way to a career season when he suffered a season ending shoulder injury at Clemson.
-Through the first eight games of the season, he led the ACC in passing average per game and was one of the national leaders in yards and passing efficiency.
+Through the first eight games of the season, he led the ACC in passing average per game and was one of the national leaders in yards.
 He threw for over 2,700 yards and 14 touchdowns and considered jumping to the NFL a year early.
 However, after hitting Clemson safety DeAndre McDaniel on an interception return, Ponder separated his shoulder and missed the rest of the season.
 This ended his professional hopes, at least for one year.
 He resumed his role as the starting quarterback in 2010.

 Before the 2010 season, Ponder was named to the Maxwell Award watch list.
 Florida State launched a campaign promoting Ponder as a Heisman Trophy candidate in July 2010.
 During the 2010 season, Ponder battled numerous setbacks to his health, including a swollen bursa sac in his throwing elbow.
 He re-injured the elbow numerous times during the season, and had to have it drained three times.

-Ponder's 2010 season, his senior year and only year under coach Jimbo Fisher, was his most successful.
+Ponder's 2010 season, his senior year and the only one he had under coach Jimbo Fisher, was his most successful.
 Ponder was the first Seminole quarterback since Chris Weinke in 1999 to lead his team to victories over both its in-state rivals, Miami and Florida.
-He also won the 2010 James Tatum award, given to the nation's top student-athlete, and a National Football Foundation Scholar-Athlete Award.
-He also won the Bobby Bowden Award presented to the top student athlete among FBS schools.
-Ponder graduated from Florida State in two and a half years with a degree in finance and a 3.73 GPA, then an MBA, and is studying for his second graduate degree, in sports management.
+He also won the 2010 James Tatum award, given to the nation's top student-athlete, and a National Football Foundation Scholar-Athlete Award, as well as the Bobby Bowden Award, presented to the top student athlete among FBS schools.
+Ponder graduated from Florida State in two and a half years, with a degree in finance and a 3.73 GPA, then an MBA, and is studying for his second graduate degree, in sports management.
 At the 2011 Under Armour Senior Bowl, Ponder won MVP honors after throwing for 2 touchdowns and leading the South to a win over the heavily favored North.